moremoban/yehua/docs/source/index.rst

-`yehua` - Let you focus on data, instead of file formats
+`yehua` - Let you focus on code, instead of setup details
 ================================================================================

 :Author: C.W.